-The REG test is challenging, because this test covers business law, taxation, and rules of professional conduct for CPAs.
+The REG CPA Exam is challenging, because this test covers business law, taxation, and rules of professional conduct for CPAs.
 However, there are some general concepts that can help you simplify much of the details on the test.

 Below are some of the best study tips for the REG test to help you pass the CPA exam.
 But before we jump into the tips, let’s first review the format of the REG exam.